Djonatanabreu/personal-blog/posts/getting-started-with-nextjs.md

 ---
 title: 'Getting Started with NextJS'
-data: '2022-10-15'
+date: '2022-10-15'
 image: getting-started-nextjs.png
-excerpt: 'Nextjs is a The React framework for production - it makes building fullstack Applications',
+excerpt: 'Nextjs is a The React framework for production - it makes building fullstack Applications'
 isFeatured: true
 ---